-Born in Hamburg in 1989, Alexander Krichel started to play the piano at the age of six and became a pre student at Hamburg University of Music and Drama at the age of 15.
-From 2007, he continued his studies with the legendary Vladimir Krainev at Hanover University of Music and Drama.
-He has also studied with Dmitri Alexeev at Royal College of Music in London, completing his studies in June 2016 with distinction.
-From 2012 to 2015, Alexander was part of the stART programme for young artists at Bayer Kultur.
-He is also a scholarship holder of Oscar and Vera Ritter Foundation, Berenberg Bank Foundation, PE Förderungen and the Otto group.
+Krichel became a pre student at Hamburg University of Music and Drama at the age of 15.
+From 2007, he continued his studies with the legendary Vladimir Krainev at Hanover University of Music, Drama and Media.
+He has also studied with Dmitri Alexeev at Royal College of Music in London, completing his studies in June 2016 with highest distinction.
+From 2012 to 2015, Krichel was part of the stART programme for young artists at Bayer Kultur.
+He is also a scholarship holder of the Oscar and Vera Ritter Foundation, the Berenberg Bank Foundation, PE Förderungen and the Otto Group.

 Away from the piano, Krichel has a passion for mathematics, science and foreign languages.
 He also promotes projects that encourage children’s and teenagers‘ approach towards classical music